 When I was a little girl, my grandfather would make me my favorite meal every time that we visited.
 While most kids might have preferred mac and cheese or something along those lines, I loved crab legs.
 He would do a huge boil and I would end up eating more than any adult at the table and this was all while I was only 5 or 6 years old.
 The tradition continued throughout my whole life and my love for crabs has never wavered.
 Luckily for me I married a Cajun with a father who can boil the best crabs probably anywhere and I'd be willing to bet on that.
 Since I don't ever boil crabs myself (because after tasting my father-in-law's, there will never be any competition), crab cakes are my go-to recipe when I have a craving.
 My baked crab cakes and spicy garlic dipping sauce hit the spot every time.

-I like my crab cake pretty simple, letting the crab shine and I like to bake them so I can eat as many as I want.
-You could make them mini and serve them as appetizers, or make them large (like me) and serve as an entrée.
-I'm coming over either way, just so you know.
+I like my crab cakes pretty simple, letting the crab shine through and I like to bake them so I can eat as many as I want.
+But you could totally fry them up in a pan with a little butter if you prefer, either way I promise you they will be delicious!
+I'm coming over either way, so you can expect me at your dinner table.

 - 1 lb.
 Fresh Crab Meat